ph1p/figma-measure/README.md

 - Open figma
 - Go to **Plugins**
 - Click the "+" next to **Development**
-- Choose the manifest.json inside `figma-measure/Figma Measure`
+- Choose the manifest.json inside `figma-measure/Figma-Measure`
 - Ready to develop